markotoplak/orange-widgetDebugging/readme.txt

 Additional flags that can be used in debugWidgets.py:

--sendmail: specify this flag if you want to notify the authors (specified in the schemas using "contact: name1 name2) in case exceptions happen while testing the script
+- sendmail: specify this flag if you want to notify the authors (specified in the schemas using "contact: name1 name2) in case exceptions happen while testing the script

--verbose: specify this if you want to see in the output file ("schema_name.txt") a detailed information on what was clicked, changed, selected while performing the test
+- verbose: specify this if you want to see in the output file ("schema_name.txt") a detailed information on what was clicked, changed, selected while performing the test

--Verbose: speficy this if you want to see even more details on what is going on while testing - writes also passing and processing of signals between widgets
+- Verbose: speficy this if you want to see even more details on what is going on while testing - writes also passing and processing of signals between widgets

--changes=X : you can specify a custom number of changes (X) that will be tested while runing the schema
+- changes=X : you can specify a custom number of changes (X) that will be tested while runing the schema (default: 2000)